protohaven/protohaven_api/protohaven_api/integrations/LDAP_SERVICE_README.md

 For development and testing:

-1. Use `demo_ldap_service.py` for initial testing with mock data
-2. Run unit tests to verify functionality
+1. Run unit tests to verify functionality
-3. Test integration with actual LDAP clients (ldapsearch, Pocket ID, etc.)
+2. Test integration with actual LDAP clients (ldapsearch, Pocket ID, etc.)
-4. Monitor logs for debugging and optimization
+3. Monitor logs for debugging and optimization

 ## Architecture Notes